FrequencyPhysics/Multiplication-Table/README.md

 5 x 1 = 5
 Notes
 Ensure that the script has execution permissions.
-The script currently handles basic error checking for invalid inputs
+The script currently handles basic error checking for invalid inpu